-With this in mind lets go back and see how this fits with the very first sentence of the Bible.
-Recall the literal word rendering including the Aleph Tav
+With this in mind, let's go back and see how this fits with the very first sentence of the Bible.

 ". . . in beginning created, Elohim, et (אֵ֥ת) the heavens et (וְאֵת) the earth. . ."

 Notice that the second "et" (אֵ֥ת) has an extra letter added to it.
-That particular additional letter is a "vav" and is a letter used to join and link the subjects or clauses.
+That particular additional letter is a "vav" and is a letter used to join and link clauses' subjects.
 It would technically read v'et.
-In this case the "vav" is connecting the heavens and the earth.
+In this case, the "vav" is connecting the heavens and the earth.
 And what is the Hebrew word pictograph for vav?
-It is a nail or peg, which are instruments of joining attaching and securing.
+It is a nail or peg, an instrument for joining, attaching, and securing things.
 Christ connected the heavens and the earth through His death and resurrection, as it was in the beginning and foretold it would be again by the prophet Isaiah.

 ‘Then it shall be in that day,